 Knowing the right time to replace a thermostat can be difficult at first.
 You don’t want to replace if it can be repaired, or have it fixed only to have it fail again in a few days.
 Our experienced technicians understand the frustration and are happy to offer some guidance.
-With the benefit of the homeowner in mind, we at Iceberg Heating & Cooling have provided five signs you need a new thermostat.
+With the benefit of the homeowner in mind, we at Iceberg Heating & Cooling have provided more information about the five signs you need a new thermostat:

 HVAC Improperly Turning On/Off

 - Your thermostat’s main function is to communicate with your HVAC.
 If your air conditioning or heating is not taking the prompts of the thermostat, the problem may be with your thermostat.

 - The wiring inside a thermostat can become frayed and damaged, which can compromise the connection to the HVAC.

 - If your thermostat unexpectedly turns your heater on or off, then it may be time for a replacement.